hooh-hooah/hooh-hooah.github.io/tutorials/chara-gloves.md

     Well, as the title says, this is the color information of your clothing.
 If you enable each color option, you can color your outfit in the game.

     Unfortunately, you can't adjust a few sliders in the game if you're using the standard shader.
-To use all of the game options, you must use `Clothing Shader Replica` for your clothing material.
+To use all the game options, you must use `Clothing Shader Replica` for your clothing material.

-    You can find all of the included shader information inside the [Shader Informations](technical/shaders.md) Document.
+    You can find all the included shader information inside the [Shader Information](/technical/shaders.md) Document.

-    You can find all of the information about the included shader inside the [Shader Informations](technical/shaders.md) Document.
+    You can find all the information about the included shader inside the [Shader Information](/technical/shaders.md) Document.

 ### Setting Colormask